cppalliance/safe-cpp/proposal/draft.md

 }
 ```
 ```
-$ circle drop.cxx
+$ circle drop2.cxx
-safety: during safety checking of void test<int, false>() safe borrow checking: drop.cxx:31:3
+safety: during safety checking of void test<int, false>() safe borrow checking: drop2.cxx:31:3
     drp vec;
     ^
-  use of vec depends on expired loan drop of x between its mutable borrow and its use x declared at drop.cxx:22:7
+  use of vec depends on expired loan drop of x between its mutable borrow and its use x declared at drop2.cxx:22:7
       T x = 101;
         ^
-  loan created at drop.cxx:23:18
+  loan created at drop2.cxx:23:18
       mut vec.push(^x);
                    ^
 ```

-This example shows a basic Vec implementation.
+This example explores the effects of the `[[unsafe::drop_only(T)]]` attribute.
+As of C++ 20, class templates can overload destructors based on _requires-specifier_.
+We want to provide both normal and `drop_only` destructors to test borrow checking.

 A `T __phantom_data` member indicates that `T` will be destroyed as part of the user-defined destructor.
-The user-defined destructor is conditionally declared with the `[[unsafe::drop_only(T)]]` attribute, which means that the destructor body will only use T's lifetime parameters as part of a drop, and not any other use.
+The user-defined destructor is conditionally declared with the `[[unsafe::drop_only(T)]]` attribute, which means that the destructor body will only use `T`'s lifetime parameters as part of a drop, and not any other use.

 The point of this mechanism is to make drop order less important by permitting the drop of containers that hold dangling references.
-Declare a Vec specialized on a shared borrow to int.
+Declare a `Vec` specialized on a `const int^`.
 Push a shared borrow to a local integer declaration, then make the local integer go out of scope.
-The Vec now holds a dangling borrow.
+The `Vec` now holds a dangling borrow.
 This should compile, as long as we don't use the template lifetime parameter associated with the borrow.
 That would produce a use-after-free borrow checker error.

 When `DropOnly` is true, the destructor overload with the `[[unsafe::drop_only]]` attribute is instantiated.
-Calling the destructor from `test` doesn't necessarily use the template lifetime parameters for the `const int^` template argument.
-Instead, the drop check considers the destructor for the `const int^` type.
-In that case it's trivial destruction and the lifetime parameter is not used.
-This means the _drp-expression_ can destroy the Vec without a borrow checker violation.
-The programmer is making an unsafe promise not to do anything with T's template lifetime parameters other than use it to drop T.
+The _drp-expression_ in `test` doesn't automatically use the lifetimes of its operand.
+Instead, the drop check considers lifetime parameters of the operand that are drop used.
+Due to the `[[unsafe::drop_only(T)]]` attribute, the data member is only a _drop use_ rather than a normal use.
+And the drop use of a borrow is nothing: it's a trivial destructor.
+We can don't care about lifetimes of borrows when dropping them, because we're doing operations that can cause soundness problems.
+The _drp-expression_ destroys the `Vec` without a borrow checker violation.
+The programmer is making an unsafe promise not to do anything with `T`'s template lifetime parameters inside `~Vec` other than use it to drop `T`.

 When `DropOnly` is false, the destructor overload without the attribute is instantiated.
 In this case, the user-defined destructor is assumed to use all of the class's lifetime parameters outside of the drop check.
 If the Vec held a borrow to out-of-scope data, as it does in this example, loading that data through the borrow would be a use-after-free defect.
 To prevent this unsound behavior, the compiler uses all the class's lifetime parameters when its user-defined destructor is called.
 This raises the borrow checker error, indicating that the _drp-expression_ depends on an expired loan on `x`.